Venue Permission & Council Land Requirements

 Council land includes:

-These permissions must be arranged in advance and confirmed in writing.
+All permissions must be arranged in advance and confirmed in writing.

 Without Permission

-If we arrive on the day and:
+If we arrive and:

-We will be unable to proceed with setup.
+We will be unable to set up.

 In these cases: